 Ok, but what your education story has to do with the app development timeline?

 I’ve used that story of my life example not without a purpose, but to explain to you, how much the time of building your app will differ regarding the approach you choose.
 If you have a clear goal in your life and an idea for yourself, finishing highschool will be perfectly fine for you.
-In regards to building an app topic, that means
+In regards to building an app topic, that means creating an application MVP in 3 months and being done.

 But don’t worry - I’m not gonna leave you with that info and nothing else!
 Below I will deeply explain, how many hours exactly our developers spend on creating some of the apps from our portfolio.
 All of that to give you a sense, when should you start your own app development if you want to make it live a few months from now - maybe there is no need to wait?
 Being an app entrepreneur awaits you - so let's find how long does it take to build an app!